A by-law of the City of Ottawa respecting the erection, height and maintenance of fences.

 No person shall erect a fence or cause a fence to be erected on City property, including any public highway.

-No person shall erect a fence or cause a fence to be erected unless the fence is constructed and finished in such a manner so as to present the finished side thereof, as determined by the Director of By-law Services, toward the public street and the neighbouring properties.
+No person shall erect a fence or cause a fence to be erected unless the fence is constructed and finished in such a manner so as to present the finished side thereof, toward the public street and the neighbouring properties.
+(By-law 2018-161)

-Despite paragraph (a) of Section 14, where required for the safety or protection of nonresidential property, the portion of any fence above two hundred and fifty centimetres (250 cm) may be wholly or partially constructed of barbed wire.
+Despite paragraph (a) of Section 13, where required for the safety or protection of nonresidential property, the portion of any fence above two hundred and fifty centimetres (250 cm) may be wholly or partially constructed of barbed wire.
+(By-law 2018-161)

 No person shall erect or cause to be erected, on residential property or on lot lines of non-residential property abutting residential property, a chain link fence that is not vinyl or powder coated.

-Section 9 does not apply to a fence erected upon or abutting land which is used for a railway right-of-way, or for hydro, telephone or utility installations, or for public work installations which are hazardous to the public.
+Section 8 does not apply to a fence erected upon or abutting land which is used for a railway right-of-way, or for hydro, telephone or utility installations, or for public work installations which are hazardous to the public.
+(By-law 2018-161)

 - to a noise attenuation fence erected along Highway 417 or erected with the approval of the City under an agreement,